spencer-shadley/completed-class/01-Class-Content/01-HTML-Git-CSS/02-Homework/Easier-HW.md

-# Unit 01 HTML, CSS and Git Homework (Easier): Building a Wireframe
+# Unit 01 HTML, CSS, and Git Homework (Easier): Build a Wireframe

 _If you see this task as too simple or if you finish it within three hours, attempt the second homework assignment._